LearnPress/learnpress/readme.txt

 = 4.0.2 =
-~ Fixed: page profile lost styles when activate "All in One SEO" plugin ~ Upgrade libray chart.js to version
+~ Fixed: page profile lost styles when activate "All in One SEO" plugin ~ Upgrade library chart.js to v3.2.1
+~ Optimize query cache get list questions on a quiz

 = 4.0.1 =
 ~ Fixed: upgrade LP error if mysql version < 5.7 - "Specified key was too long".